 There’s a silence on the edge of Irish life that I associate with graveyards.
 In the 1980s when you had done something, or become someone, or had something happen to you that your community considered unspeakable, you could be escorted to the edge of town where a huge silence would fall around you.
 Once it had fallen it would never lift.

-Your guilt or innocence were beside the point.
+Your guilt or innocence was beside the point.
 It was up to you to grasp the implications.

 This all feels like yesterday, even though 1984 was 32 years ago.
 It was a time when any Irish girl (or boy) could find themselves so thoroughly ashamed of some perfectly ordinary event they were unable to ask for the help they needed from her community and nation.
 They could find themselves cast into the outer darkness, overnight.